 My first impression after rereading George Orwell’s harrowing dystopian novel, Nineteen Eighty-Four, is how much it reminded me of totalitarianism in the Soviet Union under Lenin and Stalin.
 In this bleak, repressive country named Oceania people's lives are constantly on public display through the ubiquitous two-way telescreens.
-The protagonist, Winston Smith, seeks privacy, itself suspicious, and keeps a diary, a transgressive act deemed by the Party as intolerable because it suggests that a person could think for himself.
+The protagonist, Winston Smith, seeks privacy, itself suspicious, and keeps a diary, a transgressive act deemed by the Party as intolerable because it suggests that a person can think for himself.
 Add in his decision to develop a sexual relationship and soon agents of the Thought Police are dispatched to hustle him away at night to the Ministry of Love.
-As a political prisoner, Winston is at the whim not only of the guards, but of the privileged criminals.
-He, along with other captives, is disorientated by not knowing whether it is day or night and is subjected to excruciatingly painful interrogation inflicted with truncheons, electricity, and, the greatest fear in Winston’s case, rats.
+As a political prisoner, Winston is at the whim not only of the guards, but also of the privileged criminals.
+He, along with other captives, is disoriented, not knowing whether it is day or night, and is subjected to excruciatingly painful interrogation inflicted with truncheons, electricity, and the victim's greatest fear -- in Winston’s case, rats.
 No one is ever really free again.
-Even prisoners released will eventually be re-arrested and “vaporized.”
-They will become “unpersons," every record of their existence being obliterated in the Records Department of the Ministry of Truth which sends all relevant documents down a “memory hole,” a job that Winston performed.
-Substitute the Lubyanka in then-Leningrad for Orwell’s doublespeak euphemism and we have almost identical conditions that existed in the Soviet Union.
+Even prisoners who have been released will eventually be re-arrested and “vaporized.”
+They will become “unpersons," every record of their existence obliterated in the Records Department of the Ministry of Truth, which sends all relevant documents down a “memory hole,” a job that Winston once performed.
+Substitute the Lubyanka in then-Leningrad for Orwell’s doublespeak euphemism and we have almost identical conditions to those that existed in the Soviet Union.
 Even the Thought Police are based on the NKVD (People’s Commissariat for Internal Affairs), which actually used riled-up rats in their interrogations.

-Trump’s deployment of the phrase “enemy of the American people” is designed to isolate his supporters from any unpalatable reality that could damage his Presidency by stigmatizing anyone, including the media critical of him.
+Trump’s deployment of the phrase “enemy of the American people” is designed to isolate his supporters from any unpalatable reality that could damage his presidency by stigmatizing anyone, including the media, who is critical of him.
 It is an echo of “enemy of the people,” a branding that could be a death sentence under Stalin.
 In Nazi Germany, Propaganda Minister,Joseph Goebbels wrote in 1941 that every Jew was “a sworn enemy of the German people.”
 And who are the “people’?
-According to columnist, Roger Cohen, they are “an aroused mob imbued with some mythical essence of nationhood or goodness by a charismatic leader.”
+According to columnist Roger Cohen, they are “an aroused mob imbued with some mythical essence of nationhood or goodness by a charismatic leader.”
 In the Soviet Union, they surrounded the courts of the trials of the enemy of the people “chanting at intervals ‘Death to the traitors!’”
-But I have quoted not from a historical monograph exploring the Great Terror (1936-38) but from Nineteen Eighty-Four.
-In every instance, the “people” are reframed according to their class, race or ethnic group and the people are pitted against the other.
+But here I quote not from a historical monograph exploring the Great Terror (1936-38) but from Nineteen Eighty-Four.
+In every instance, the “people” are reframed according to their class, race or ethnic group and pitted against the other.
 In Trump’s world, the “American people” are diehard ultranationalists, white supremacists and large pockets of the white working class while the enemy consists of Muslims, refugees and undocumented immigrants.
-Furthermore, any critical media reportage or independent judges who challenge him ignites a flurry of puerile insults.
+Furthermore, any critical media reportage or independent judge who challenges him ignites a flurry of puerile insults.

-One of the most unsettling features of Nineteen Eighty-Four is the Two Minute Hate which turns into an annual week-long festival.
+One of the most unsettling features of Nineteen Eighty-Four is the Two Minutes Hate, which turns into an annual week-long festival.
 The denizens of Oceania are whipped into a frenzy of hatred and loathing against Oceania’s geo-political enemies: Eurasia and East Asia.
-These two other great powers live under similar totalitarian systems as that in Oceania.
+These two other great powers live under similar totalitarian systems as that of Oceania.
 A further target is the visceral hate directed against the “primal traitor,” Emmanuel Goldstein, (read Leon Trotsky) whenever his “lean Jewish face” flashes up on the telescreen.
 Through his protagonist, Orwell examines the psychological fallout on the citizens:

 |The Two Minutes Hate scene from 1984 (1984).|